google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 `shrunk.transformations_json` contains just 3 transformations,
 down from 44 transformations before shrinking.
 Success!

-We can also compare the number of SPIR-V assembly lines:
+We can also compare the number of lines of SPIR-V assembly:

 ```bash
 spirv-dis fuzzed.spv --raw-id | wc -l